driveralex/AC562/CR.md

 }
 ```

-The igraph package throw a waring when the components are not all linked togethers.
+The igraph package throw a waring when the components are not all linked together.

 4/ Implementing the Betweennes centrality was for the hardest task to complete.
 In fact finding all the shortest path is the blocking point.
 I tried to do this job with a recusive function knowing the lenght of every shortest path with a previous breadfirst search.
 Unfortunately I did not maneged to make this function work.
 The following programm visit all the nodes, but returning the target point and aggregate the coresting path is not so easy.

-### 4. With the package Igraph
+### 4) With the package Igraph

-First you need to download the igraph libray via the R packet manager:
+First you need to download the igraph library via the R packet manager:
 ```r
 install.packages("igraph")
 ```
-Then load the package at the beging of the script
+Then load the package at the begging of the script
 ```r
 library(igraph)
 ```

 1/
-The function undirectedIgraphFromAdjancyMatrix that defines an undirected graph in Igraph from an adjacency matrix.
+The function undirectedIgraphFromAdjancyMatrix defines an undirected graph in Igraph from an adjacency matrix.

 ```r
 undirectedIgraphFromAdjancyMatrix <- function(input_mat)
 {